Updated: April 2025

 South Australia Renewable Energy Initiatives

-Government of South Australia Energy & Mining’s aspiration is for SA to achieve 100% net renewables by 2030.
+The Government of South Australia Energy & Mining’s aspiration is for SA to achieve 100% net renewables by 2027.
 The State met 100% of its operational demand from renewable resources on 180 days (49%) in 2021.

 Some key projects to help meet the target include: